theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/parse-reports.md

 ---
-title: Parse Reportsin Xtract Universal
+title: Parse Reports in Xtract Universal
 description: Parse Reports in {{ productName }} by removing rows, using header rows as columns and more.
 tags:
   - RFITEMGL